 REVIEW: by Peter Nichols | A

-Director Florence Kosky’s “All The World’s A Stage” is a film that aims to break down the stigmas surrounding suicide and mental health after the director experienced the loss of one of her friends.
+The film aims to breakdown stigma surrounding suicide and mental health.
+After the director experienced the loss of a friend.

-The film is a deeply personal project for all involved – many people who worked on this film have been personally affected by the loss of someone close to them by suicide.
-It is the hope of the team behind the film that people who watch it will be inspired to ask for help and hopefully take a step towards preventing anyone else from feeling such loss.
+The film is a deeply personal project for everyone.
+The cast and crew have a personal affection by the loss of someone close to them by suicide.
+It is our hope, the team behind the film, and for people who watch it, get inspiration to ask for help and hopefully take a step towards preventing anyone else from feeling such loss.

 IMDb